pantheon-systems/documentation/source/content/guides/filesystem/05-tmp.md

 ### Drupal

 We don't recommend changing the temporary settings path for Drupal 7.
-Changing the configuration allows temporary files to be shared across application containers, but causes a heavy performance penalty.
+Changing the configuration allows temporary files to be shared across application containers, but heavily impacts performance.

 Add the code below to your `settings.php` file to get the appropriate configuration for Drupal 7 sites.